-Member States comprising the Coalition were and are bound to comply with their obligations under international law, including the four Geneva Conventions of 1949.
-International humanitarian law applies equally to all parties to an armed conflict, independent of whether the initial use of force was lawful under legal doctrines related to jus ad bellum.2 Persons who commit or order the commission of grave breaches of the Conventions are individually responsible in respect of such breaches.
+Member States comprising the Coalition are bound to comply with international legal obligations, including the four Geneva Conventions of 1949.
+International humanitarian law applies equally to all parties to an armed conflict, independent of whether the initial use of force was lawful under legal doctrines related to jus ad bellum.2 Persons who commit or order the commission of grave breaches of the Conventions are individually responsible for such breaches.